ewilderj/ewilderj/README.md

 ### Interesting historical projects

-If you've known me more than a few years, you will probably know [I changed my name](https://medium.com/@edd/wilder-james-57a00bd8822d).
+If you've known me recently, you might not know [I changed my name](https://medium.com/@edd/wilder-james-57a00bd8822d).
 Historic OSS contributions all use my previous name.

 * I created the [DOAP vocabulary](https://github.com/ewilderj/doap) for describing software projects.
 This went on to become the foundation for [SPDX](https://spdx.dev/).
 * I was a Debian maintainer, principally looking after the Bluetooth integration